m4pol/hellcat/README.md

 	/clipboard - Retrieve Clipboard data from client.

 Hellcat is a backdoor built to infect Windows machines.
 It uses Telegram as a C2 server to communicate between the attacker and the client.
-However, it can only set one Telegram bot API per payload.
-This means that if you want to infect another machine, you need to build a new payload with a new Telegram bot API.
+However, it can only set one Telegram bot API per implant.
+This means that if you want to infect another machine, you need to build a new implant with a new Telegram bot API.
 It is inspired by the <a href="https://github.com/byt3bl33d3r/gcat">gcat</a> and <a href="https://github.com/maldevel/gdog">gdog</a> backdoors.

 ## Build
 To build the implant, you can simply <b>double-click</b> the batch file.
 The binary file that is used to be implanted in the target machine will be located in the "bin" folder.